Machine translation

 News

-On 26 October 2023, Armenia conducted its 21ST meeting of the National Policy Dialogue on Water.
-This regular cross-sectoral dialogue is part of the country’s long-standing efforts to reform water policies and practices along with national goals and international commitments.
+On 4 December 2024, Armenia conducted its 22nd meeting of the National Policy Dialogue on Water.
+This regular cross-sectoral dialogue is part of the country’s long-standing efforts to reform water policies and practices along with national goals, EU and international commitments.
 This dialogue engages a broad representation of national and local government, academia and non-governmental stakeholders, as well as the international community.

 Lilit Abrhamyan, Head of the Water Policy Department of the Ministry of Environment, said: “The National Water Policy Dialogue, which has taken place in Armenia since 2006, is an important platform to discuss the priority issues in the water sector, ensure synergies and coordinate inter-sectoral policies.
-Currently, the reforms in the water sector are at a crucial and decisive stage, given that by 2026, Armenia must fulfil several principal obligations undertaken according to the Comprehensive and Enhanced Partnership agreement with the European Union.
-In this regard, National Water Policy Dialogues will continue to play a crucial role in Armenia in the coming years.”
+It is the perfect platform to progress with the development of the Water Strategy, which requires a whole of government consensus.
+By 2026, Armenia must fulfil several principal obligations undertaken according to the Comprehensive and Enhanced Partnership agreement with the European Union, and we expect that the strategy will drive progress here too.
+The National Water Policy Dialogue in Armenia will continue to play a crucial role in Armenia in the coming years as we track Strategy implementation.”

-Mr Frank Hess, Head of the Cooperation Section of the EU Delegation to Armenia, stated: “We are strongly committed to enhance EU-Armenia relations.
+Mr Frank Hess, Head of the Cooperation Section of the EU Delegation to Armenia, stated: “We are strongly committed to furthering EU-Armenia relations.
 Working for the benefit of people and the environment is our shared goal.
-We are happy to see that, with EU support, river basin management planning, water monitoring and economics, data management, and transboundary cooperation have all advanced.
-As we face a growing climate crisis, water resilience becomes ever more important for our societies and our economies.
-It cannot be achieved without meaningful stakeholder dialogue.”
+We are happy to see that, with EU support, river basin management planning, water monitoring and economics, data management, transboundary cooperation, and water and health agenda have all advanced and can inform the implementation of the new Strategy.
+Working towards the adoption and implementation of the Water Strategy will be key for strengthening water resilience, which becomes ever more important for our societies and our economies.
+This cannot be achieved without meaningful stakeholder dialogue.”

 The meeting was attended by the members of Armenia’s Steering Committee for the National Policy Dialogue on Water.
 The cross-sectoral Committee consists of 35 members from the Ministry of Environment, Ministry of Territorial Administration and Infrastructures, Ministry of Finance, Ministry of Health, Ministry of Economy, Public Services Regulatory Commission, Regional Administrations and Universities, Institutes and NGOs.
 Representatives of the EU Delegation to Armenia and international projects and partners working in the Armenian water sector are also invited to attend the Committee’s meetings.

-Speaking on behalf of the EU4Environment implementing partners, Mr Alexander Zinke, Environment Agency Austria, highlighted the Government’s commitment and action: “With support from the European Union and other international partners, Armenia has made significant policy reforms to tackle its water management challenges and strengthened transboundary water cooperation with Georgia.
-While further advancements are needed, we believe Armenia will meet its environmental goals.”
+Speaking on behalf of the EU4Environment implementing partners, Mr Alexander Zinke, Environment Agency Austria, highlighted the Government’s commitment and action: “With support from the European Union and other international partners, Armenia has made significant policy reforms to tackle its water management challenges, and strengthened transboundary water cooperation, especially with Georgia.
+Acknowledging several good advances in integrated river basin management, further steps are needed.
+We believe that developing the new water strategy will stimulate wider political attention and become another momentum for various pending reforms, thus moving Armenia faster towards reaching its environmental goals.”

 Background information